-HostPapa hosts over 500,000 websites on their data centers in the US and Canada.
+HostPapa hosts over 500,000 websites on its data centers in the US and Canada.

 That’s impressive considering they’ve only been around since 2006 (founded by Jamie Opalchuck).

-One potential explanation for their meteoric rise could be their various customer services options, offering phone support in a few different languages including English, French, Spanish and German to both domestic and international native speakers.
+One potential explanation for their meteoric rise could be their various customer service options, offering phone support in a few different languages including English, French, Spanish and German to both domestic and international clients.

 They must be doing something right to have grown so quickly over the past few years.

 In order to find out, we purchased the HostPapa ‘Starter Plan’ in June of 2015.
-We set-up a simple WordPress website, and you can dive into its in-depth performance statistics including uptime and speed (click ‘History’ for more info).
+We set-up a simple WordPress website.
+You can dive into its in-depth performance statistics including uptime and speed (click ‘History’ for more info).

-Upon signing up, we were excited to start seeing what makes them tick.
+Upon signing up, we were excited to see what makes them tick.
 What could possibly cause such a quick ascent?

-At first were pleasantly surprised by their great uptime (as you’ll see).
+At first, we were pleasantly surprised by their great uptime (as you’ll see).
 They also offer a plethora of customer support options to choose from.

 So far so good!
-But can they live up to the type?
+But can they live up to the hype?
 Let’s take a look.

 We’re happy to report that HostPapa’s uptime has been good since day one.